mlin1026/cse15l-lab-reports/lab-report-2-week-4.md

 Link to third case: [Github](https://github.com/mlin1026/markdown-parse/blob/main/breaking-test4.md)

-The third case is an empty md file, which to be honest, we didn't encounter any issue.
-There isn't any error and the output is empty, which is what we expected.
-So we didn't do anything to change this issue.
-We do however decide to change the code to make it more efficient though.
+The third case is an file with images and links, which the output pull both normal link and image link into output.

 The symptom is:
 ![Test](week4_3bug.jpg)